Ratnadeep Adivrekar: Work

-Ratnadeep's desire to see everything at once is apparent in many of his paintings, perhaps most overtly in the overlay of one image on top of others, as if it were possible not just to see through a particular image but to hold them both in a sort of suspension.
-In these superimposed, suspended and translucent images the structure of narratives is overt.
-Each of the images is both there and not-there, as the eye is drawn from one to the other.
 Ratnadeep's works invite the spectator to consider.
 His task is to reintroduce their significance into a tension with form – but without allowing the images he uses to fall into utter nostalgia.
 His work is to help the spectator re-evaluate the power of the static image, its ability to make reference to our histories and its power to reinvoke our thoughts and our participation through small acts of attention.